Hasnainaijaz/Project1/README.md

-# Project1
+# Iris Dataset Project
-#In this Project I have learn more things
+#In this Project I have used many things
-#importing libraries
-#importing dataset
 #basic pandas library commands
 #bar plot
 #Scatter Plot